mattlianje/layoutz/README.md

 ```

 ## Working with collections
-The full power of Scala functional collections is at your fingertips to render your strings with **layout**
+The full power of Scala functional collections is at your fingertips to render your strings with **layoutz**
 ```scala
 case class User(name: String, role: String) val users = Seq(User("Alice", "Admin"), User("Bob", "User"), User("Tom", "User"))